Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: The perturbative expansion and Eikonal approximation of wave optics

 So far we have assumed the lens map is a real map.
 However, generically the lens potential, $\psi$, and the associated lens map may be analytically continued so that the lens map can admit complex solutions (i.e. the images, $x_j$, may be complex).
 For such images, the wave-field is given by \citep{GrilloCordes2018}

-Such an analytic continuation of the lens map actually improves the geometric approximation, and, indeed, is necessary to capture the behaviour of lensing just outside of caustics \citep{Wright_1980, GrilloCordes2018, Jow2020}.
+Such an analytic continuation of the lens map actually improves the geometric approximation, and, indeed, is necessary to capture the behaviour of lensing just outside of caustics \citep{Wright_1980, GrilloCordes2018, Jow2021}.
 Note, however, that not all complex solutions to the lens equation will contribute to the total flux.
-In general, determining whether or not a complex saddle point is relevant, i.e. whether or not it contributes to the total integral, requires computing the contour of steepest ascent in the function $h(x) = \mathrm{Re}\{i S(x, y; \nu, \kappa)\}$ in the complex plane, originating at the saddle point.
-As we discuss in Appendix~\ref{sec:appendixB}, according to Picard-Lefschetz theory, whether or not the saddle point is relevant depends on whether its steepest ascent contour intersects the real axis.
-The saddle point is relevant if and only if such an intersection exists.
-See, e.g., \citet{Jow2021} for a more detailed discussion of imaginary images in lensing.
-Note that real images are always relevant, because the steepest ascent contour originating from a real saddle point always intersects the real axis at the saddle point.
+In order to describe which complex images are relevant, we will need to briefly introduce the main points of the Picard-Lefschetz theory evaluation of Eq.~\eqref{eq:Kirchhoff-Fresnel} that we discuss in more detail in Appendix~\ref{sec:appendixB}.

+At its base, Picard-Lefschetz theory is an application of Cauchy's integral theorem, allowing us to choose a more convenient contour through the complex plane to evaluate Eq.~\eqref{eq:Kirchhoff-Fresnel} over.
+Picard-Lefschetz theory introduces a set of contours called the Lefschetz thimbles, $\mathscr{J}_j$, each associated with the complex solutions to the lens equation, $x_j$.
+The thimble, $\mathscr{J}_j$, is defined as the contour of steepest descent in the function $h(x) = \mathrm{Re}\{i S(x, y; \nu, \kappa)\}$ originating from the point, $x_j$.
+The Cauchy-Riemann equations for an analytic function guarantee that the complex critical points $x_j$ are saddle points, and each $\mathscr{J}_j$ has a corresponding contour of steepest ascent $\mathscr{U}_j$.
+As we discuss further in Appendix~\ref{sec:appendixB}, the integrand of Eq.~\eqref{eq:Kirchhoff-Fresnel} evaluated along the Lefschetz thimbles is non-oscillatory and exponentially suppressed away from the critical points.
+The total integral is given by

+where the sum is taken over solutions to the analytically continued lens equation, $x_j$, and $N_j$ is the intersection number between $\mathscr{U}_j$ and the original integration domain (i.e., the real plane).
+We can see immediately from this how the Eikonal limit arises in the high-frequency limit.
+The integrand is exponentially suppressed away from the critical points along the Lefschetz thimbles, with a width proportional to $\nu^{-1/2}$.
+Thus, as $\nu \to \infty$, the contribution to the total integral is confined to an infinitesimally small region around each relevant critical point, $x_j$, recovering the geometric optics result.
+Now, the relevance of a critical point is determined by $N_j$.
+If $N_j = 0$, then the critical point does not contribute to the integral and is considered irrelevant.
+Real critical points, i.e. the real images in geometric optics, are always relevant because the steepest ascent curves, $\mathscr{U}_j$, emanating from them always intersect the real plane.